International Staff Support

 EU citizens

 To receive health care you need to obtain a European Health Insurance Card from your home country.
-You need to bring the card with you when seeking medical attention in Sweden to show that you are covered by a health insurance, otherwise you will have to cover the costs yourself.
+You need to bring the card with you when seeking medical attention in Sweden to show that you are covered by health insurance, otherwise you will have to cover the costs yourself.

-Entitlement to benefits, sickness benefit and parental benefits, through the Swedish social security system, varies depending on whether you are employed and pay taxes in Sweden.
+Entitlement to benefits, sickness benefits and parental benefits, through the Swedish social security system, varies depending on whether you are employed and pay taxes in Sweden.
 To receive benefits, you need to have a Swedish personal identity number organised by The Swedish Taxation Office and be registered at the Swedish Social Insurance Agency.

 Read more: EU citizens social insurance